 For the sake of understanding why Muslims Shouldn’t celebrate Halloween.
 We need to be mindful that there’s more to Halloween than innocent fun.

 The origin of Halloween

 Halloween originated more than 2000 years ago from the ancient Celtic pagans.
-They lived in Ireland, Scotland, Wales, the Isle of Man, Cornwall, and Britanny, also known as the Celtic nations.
+They lived in Ireland, Scotland, Wales, the Isle of Man, Cornwall, and Britain, also known as the Celtic nations.
 Halloween symbolized the beginning of the ancient Celtic New Year.

 On October 31st, Samhain, which means ‘Summer’s end,’ was an important festival celebrated by the Celtic people.
-They believed that this festival – which marks the end of summer and the beginning of the cold season- honoured the Lord of the death.
+They believed that this festival – which marks the end of summer and the beginning of the cold season- honored the Lord of the death.

-The Celtics believed that the Lord of the death called the dead spirits to visit the world on that eve of the Samhain Festival.
+The Celtics believed that the Lord of death called the dead spirits to visit the world on that eve of the Samhain Festival.
 The Celtics offered the dead spirits treats and gifts to please them.
 It was a pagan belief that if the wicked spirits are pleased with their offerings, they will leave the Celtics to live in peace.
 However, if they are dissatisfied with their gifts, they will cast their spell on them.

 Is it Haram to celebrate Halloween?

 After the Romans conquered Britain, and with the spread of Christianity, ‘Samhain’ was changed to ‘Hallowmas’ or ‘All Saints day’ or ‘All Souls day.’
 It is observed on November 1st to honor all saints in heaven.

 Today people celebrate Halloween in a way that is hybrid to both celebrations, the Samhain and Hallowmas.
 By the time the corporate world has added its additions to turn it into a profitable commercial occasion.